miron-boiangiu/app_project/README.md

 - Week 3: Parallel version using PThreads

+- Week 4 : Profilling and Graphs for MPI & Pthreads

 # Description

 In this project, we are going to apply convolution-based filters on images, more specifically gaussian blur, and then check how different parallelization techniques affect the performance.